eekcoopuw/jobmon/docsource/quickstart.rst

 Jobmon itself will restart individual jobs, whereas a human operator can resume the entire Workflow.

+For more examples, take a look at the `tests <https://stash.ihme.washington.edu/projects/CC/repos/jobmon/browse/tests/test_workflow.py>`_.

 .. note::

-    Remember, a Workflow is defined by its WorkflowArgs and the TasksTaskDag.
-If you want to resume a previously stopped run, make sure you haven't changed the values of WorkflowArgs or modified TaskDag.
+    Remember, a Workflow is defined by its WorkflowArgs and its Tasks.
+If you want to resume a previously stopped run, make sure you haven't changed the values of WorkflowArgs or added any different Tasks to it.
 If either of these change, you will end up creating a brand new Workflow.

 .. note::